CCL1: Discovery

 CCL is the first human CCL chemokine that was identified by molecular cloning during searching for genes expressed by T cells.

 Function

 CCL1 is a small glycoprotein with a molecular weight of approximately 15-16 kDa.
 CCL1 is secreted by activated monocytes/macrophages, T lymphocytes and endothelial cells.

 CCL1 binds to the chemokine receptor CCR8 and induces Ca2+ influx, chemotaxis and regulate apoptosis.
 CCR8 is constitutively expressed in monocytes/macrophages, Th2, and regulatory T lymphocytes.

-Thus, CCL1 mainly acts as a chemoattractant for monocytes/macrophages, T lymphocytes, specially Th2-differentiated T cells and a subset of T regulatory cells in vitro into inflammatory siter.
-It can also attract NK cells, immature B cells but do not attracts neutrophils.
+Thus, CCL1 mainly acts as a chemoattractant for monocytes/macrophages, T lymphocytes, specially Th2-differentiated T cells and a subset of T regulatory cells in vitro into inflammatory site.
+It can also attract NK cells, immature B cells but does not attract neutrophils.

 CCL1 stimulates a transient increase in the concentration of cytoplasmic free calcium in monocytes but not in other type of cells.
 Furthermore, CCL1 inhibits apoptosis in thymic cell lines by the RAS/MAPK pathway but can prevent dexamethasone-induced apoptosis in cultured murine thymic lymphoma cells.